 .
 (18)

-Similar formulas apply for the y-component ψn,+(·) : R2 7→ R of the forward field, as well as for the x component φn,−(·) : R2 →7 R and y-component ψn,−(·) : R2 7→ R of the backward field.
+Similar formulas apply for the y component ψn,+(·) : R2 7→ R of the forward field, as well as for the x component φn,−(·) : R2 →7 R and y-component ψn,−(·) : R2 7→ R of the backward field.
 We provide the complete set of equations in the Supporting Information.

-Let notation [·j] to denote the vector, which contains all elements depending on possible value j.
+Let [·j] denote the vector, which contains all elements corresponding to j.
 In eqs.
 (16)(17), are the states in space RΛ+J, in which predictions are made based on Ψ+(·)(see eqs.
-(10)(17)), and are the states in space RJ, in which the observations are obtained by applying image registration to the image data. Ψ+(·) is a prediction function, which gives a prediction in the very next level when a forward field is given, it could be a diffusion equation of a dynamic system if it was known or just a simple guess based on our previous experience. are the prediction noises, each follows a multiple Gaussian distribution with mean 0 and kernel covariance matrix Σ in eq.
+(10)(17)), and are the states in space RJ, in which the observations are obtained by applying image registration to the image data. Ψ+(·) is a prediction function, which gives a prediction in the next level when a forward field is given, it could be a diffusion equation of a dynamic system if it was known or just a simple guess based on the previous experience. are the prediction noises, each follows a multiple Gaussian distribution with mean 0 and kernel covariance matrix Σ in eq.
 (16), with the definition of Gaussian process kernel in eq.
-(13), σu presents the credibility of prediction system, that is, if Ψ(·) is quite believable then σu should choose to be small, vice verse, if Ψ(·) is just a rough guess then σu should be relatively large; are the observation noises, each follows a multiple Gaussian distribution with mean 0 and a co-variance matrix , where I is a J by J identity matrix, σv in eq.
+(13), σu presents the credibility of prediction system, that is, if Ψ(·) is quite believable then σu should choose to be small, vice verse, if Ψ(·) is just a rough guess then σu should be relatively large.
+Are the observation noises, each follows a multiple Gaussian distribution with mean 0 and a co-variance matrix , where I is a J by J identity matrix, σv in eq.
 (18) measures the reliability of observation, a more precise method to acquire will lead to smaller σv.
-There is a special case when Ψ(·) is an identity function, it happens when one trust the displacement fields reserve the same status as the previous level.
+There is a special case when Ψ(·) is an identity function.
+This happens when one trusts the displacement fields and reserves the same status as the previous level.

-From the equations (9)(10)(14) and their vectorized discrete form (16)(17)(18) for forward fields, a sequence of improved estimations can be obtained by applying Kalman filtering(KF).
-However, Kalman filtering only works with linear Gaussian system, Ψ+(·) must be linear, i.e., eq.
+From equations (9)(10)(14) and their vectorized discrete form (16)(17)(18) for forward fields, a sequence of improved estimations can be obtained by applying Kalman filtering(KF).
+However, Kalman filtering only works with the linear Gaussian system, Ψ+(·) must be linear, i.e., eq.
 (10) only take the form as

 ], where A is a (Λ + J) by (Λ + J) matrix.
 Because of this limitation, a more

 robust and universal method is needed for both linear and nonlinear systems.
-We address this problem by incorporating Ensemble Kalman Filtering(EnKF)[26] for organelles trajectories prediction.
-EnKF for our problem is summarized in Algorithm 1.
+We address this problem by incorporating EnKF[26] for organelles’ trajectory prediction.
+EnKF applied to our formulation is summarized in Algorithm 1.

-In the algorithm 1, E is the size of an ensemble set we choose.
-Instead of using a single one estimation, EnKF generates an ensemble of samples as multiple predictions in eq.
+In Algorithm 1, E is the size of an ensemble set we choose.
+Instead of using a single estimation, EnKF generates an ensemble of samples as multiple predictions in eq.
 (19), where one sample is corresponding to one simulation satisfying eq.
 (17), therefore, it is applicable to either linear or nonlinear system, sample mean and sample variance in the following updating steps are computed by this ensemble set as eq.
 (20) and eq.
 (21).
 Also, the improved approximation [] is a weighted sum of predictions and observation

 ] based on prediction noise and observation noise, Gn+1 of eq.
 (22) is the Kalman gain, which determs the weight between the prediction noise and observation noise.
 If the observation is more reliable or σv is much smaller, limR→0 Kn+1 = I, it will make I −Kn+1 close to 0, then in eq.
 (23) has less information from the mean of predictions ˆmn+1, but contains more information from the observation [φ¯jn+1,+], thus the observation will have more weight in the final improved estimation.
-Conversely, if the prediction process is more trustworthy, or equivalently, σu is smaller, the improved estimation weights the predictions more heavily[3].
+Conversely, if the prediction process is more trustworthy, or equivalent, σu is smaller.
+An improved estimation weights the predictions more heavily[3].